 Our scope can be summarised as follows:

 Independent auditor’s report

-To: the general meeting and Supervisory Board of Triodos Bank N.V.
+To: the general meeting and the supervisory board of Triodos Bank N.V.

-In our opinion, Triodos Bank N.V.’s financial statements give a true and fair view of the financial position of the Bank and the Group as at 31 December 2018 and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion, the financial statements of Triodos Bank N.V. (‘the Bank’) give a true and fair view of the financial position of the Bank and the Group (the Bank together with its subsidiaries) as at 31 December 2019, and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 What we have audited